-Your consumers are a fickle group.
+Your customers are a fickle group.
 They’re also the most important thing that your business has because without them, your business wouldn’t exist.
 Therefore it’s no surprise that if you Google “good customer experience” or similar terms, you’ll see diverse sets of results, often from software companies, telling you how their unique corner of customer experience is the one you can’t live without.
 In fact, you’d be hard-pressed to find a software company that even lightly grazes end-user interactions that isn’t talking about the importance of CX.

 With that in mind, you might ask how I can write a blog and tell you that identity, and login specifically, constitutes a critical point in your customer experiences.
 Let me show you: